-To add an IoT device to Alexa, open the Alexa app and go to Option → Add Device → select the device to be added and then let Alexa search the new device in the network.
-After the search is completed, a list of devices to be connected are shown, for example, Light 1, Light 2, Light 3….. .
+To add an IoT device to Alexa, open the Alexa app and go to Option → Add Device → select the device to be added and then let Alexa search for the new device in the network.
+After the search is completed, a list of devices to be connected is shown, for example, Light 1, Light 2, Light 3, and so on.
 Select them one by one and add them to Alexa.
 Now it is ready to control your IoT device(s).

 Power the device and say “Alexa, Light 1 band kar do” (“Alexa, switch Light 1 off“).
 Immediately, Alexa will switch off the light or the IoT appliance.
 You can also set custom commands and routines to the Alexa app such as “Good Night” so that Alexa turns off the device.
 Alternatively, you can also schedule Alexa to turn on and off a device based on a certain time of the day.

 Congrats!!
 Your Alexa Controlled IoT device is now ready.
 Happy Hacking.